tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 This post describes, step by step, how to setup a workflow for importing [React][React] components from [NPM][npm], using [Webpack][webpack], and incorporate them in your [Reagent][reagent] views.

-##### From here on I will assume you are familiar, to some extent, with the technologies mentioned above.

 ### Motivation
 Any Javascript developer using a modern build tool can easily test and incorporate React components from 3rd party developers in their app.
 It's usually just a matter of declaring dependencies, building and importing.